 Recently, the Group's activities include sharing best practice on the Ofsted inspection framework, with the increased focus on study programmes, student progress, English and maths, as well as the need for outstanding teaching, learning and assessment.
 The group is represented on the Education and Skills Funding Agency Advisory Forum, and has been involved in a DfE pilot project looking at online learner feedback.The group meets biannually and held its Spring Conference in London in March 2017, with speakers from the Institute for Apprenticeships and the DfE.

 The heart of the community

 Tertiary Colleges are therefore at the heart of their local community and play a key role in providing outstanding academic and vocational provision, improving skills, developing economic prosperity and promoting social cohesion.
 Our members are committed to inclusion, widening participation and to high achievement for all students.
 Tertiary Colleges are key to the delivery of the plans of both the Department for Education, and the Department of Business, Innovation and Skills.They achieve high standards of performance in A-level provision, and in applied and vocational programmes, including apprenticeships.
 They have high staying on rates and achievement post-16, and well developed strategic relationships with their Local Authority.
 This spans economic development and community partnerships as well as education and training collaborations, and means that tertiary colleges are central to the future of their local community.

-For more information about the work of the Tertiary Colleges Group, please contact: Denise Vaughan, Tertiary College Group Administrator, by email: email@example.com or by phoning 0208 420 7742.
+For more information about the work of the Tertiary Colleges Group, please contact: Chris Webb, Principal and Chief Executive of Barnsley College, and Chair of the Tertiary Colleges Group, at email@example.com or on 01226 216128.